princjef/gomarkdoc/format/README.md

 ## type [GitHubFlavoredMarkdown](<https://github.com/princjef/gomarkdoc/blob/master/format/github.go#L17>)

-GitHubFlavoredMarkdown provides a Format which is compatible with GitHub Flavored Markdown's syntax and semantics\.
+GitHubFlavoredMarkdown provides a Format which is compatible with GitHub Flavored Markdown's syntax and semantics.
 See GitHub's documentation for more details about their markdown format: https://guides.github.com/features/mastering-markdown/

 ```go
 type GitHubFlavoredMarkdown struct{}